tentonlien/gakiton-os/README.md

-# gakiton_os
+# Gakiton OS
-A tiny operating system kernel for academic research
+A tiny operating system kernel for academic research.